 Removing coating on aluminum motorcycle frame

 Q. I am am trying to polish my frame on my motorcycle, but there is a coat on top of the aluminum.
 Could someone tell me how to remove this coat with household chemicals.
 I was told to use Drano or Liquid Plumber.
-So far Drano [linked by editor to product info at Amazon] hasn't really worked.
+So far Drano [affil. link to product info on Amazon] hasn't really worked.
 If you have a suggestion please reply and inform me how to remove the coating of my frame.
 Thanks!Nguyen Huy

 A. If you succeed in removing the anodize so that you can polish the frame, you will want to anodize the part again.
 You won't be able to do this with Drano, and you won't be happy with a soft aluminum frame, since it will ding easily.